tmooney/rss2jira/README.rst

 ========

-This is just a Python script that polls RSS feeds, monitoring for certain keywords and then createing a JIRA issue if matched.
+This is just a Python script that polls RSS feeds, monitoring for certain keywords and then creating a JIRA issue if matched.
 We use ``rss2jira`` to help ensure we are answering questions about our software on community sites such as Biostar and SEQanswers.